benliang99/Goose.ai/README.md

 ## 🚧 How we built it

-Technologies Used: WorldCoin login, Gnosis Safe, Polygon, IPFS, Web3.Storage, The Graph subgraphs, AirStack APIs, UMA Protocol, Quicknode, NounsDAO, Highlight, ApeCoin
+Technologies Used: WorldCoin login, Gnosis Safe, Polygon, IPFS, Web3.Storage, The Graph subgraphs, AirStack APIs, UMA Protocol, Quicknode, NounsDAO, Highlight

 1. We are leveraging **[WorldCoin's World ID](https://github.com/saccharinedreams/Goose.ai/blob/main/sponsors/WorldCoin.md)** to provide secure authentication login for our POAP minting webpage!
 (We don't want people or bots spamming our POAP minting and taking it away from genuine users)